Disclosing Blindness/ Low Vision

 - The employer knows upfront and will not be caught off guard when you arrive at the interview.
 The employer feels that you are being honest.

-- The employer will have time to consider how a person with this type of disability would fulfill the job duties.
+- The employer will have time to consider how a person with this type of challenge would fulfill the job duties.

-- The employer may interpret your comfort with disclosing your disability early on as a sign that you are confident you can do the job.
+- The employer may interpret your comfort with disclosing early on as a sign that you are confident you can do the job.

-- If the employer has had positive experiences with persons with disabilities, they will be excited by the opportunity to hire someone with a disability.
+- If the employer has had positive experiences with persons with blindness, they will be excited by the opportunity to hire someone with a disability.

-- If the employer has been given the initiative to hire competent persons with disabilities, they will recognize that your employment could be a great opportunity.
+- If the employer has been given the initiative to hire competent persons with physical challenges, they will recognize that your employment could be a great opportunity.

 Possible Negatives: